ruslo/CGold/docs/overview/cmake-can.rst

-situations when they have to decide should they use your ``SuperDuperIDE`` instead of their favorite one and probably writing endless number of ``SuperDuperIDE`` <-> ``Xcode``, ``SuperDuperIDE`` <-> ``Visual Studio``, etc. convertes, all you have to do is to add new generator ``-G SuperDuperIDE`` to :ref:`CMake <CMake>`.
+situations when they have to decide should they use your ``SuperDuperIDE`` instead of their favorite one and probably writing endless number of ``SuperDuperIDE`` <-> ``Xcode``, ``SuperDuperIDE`` <-> ``Visual Studio``, etc. converters, all you have to do is to add new generator ``-G SuperDuperIDE`` to :ref:`CMake <CMake>`.

 Summary